LeonAppDev/woocommerce-bnz-buyline-payment-gateway/readme.txt

 1. Plugin Settings Page

 == Changelog ==
-1.3 Updated the Gateway Class
+1.4 Changed update function so plugin does not need to be reactivated 1.3 Updated the Gateway Class
 1.2 Updated for WooCommerce 2.2.4
 1.1 Updated for WooCommerce 2.2